AOSC-Archive/ciel-layman/README.md

 An overlay is a git repository which contains patches for packages.

-A user maintains a mappting table from PackageName to Array\<Overlay>.
+A user maintains a mapping table from PackageName to Array\<Overlay>.
 For each Overlay being enabled on a Package, its patches for the package are applied into the TREE.

 Ciel-Layman maintains an internal list of overlays.
 The user may maintain a separate list of alternative overlays.